sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 ![alt_text](img/freeze.png)

 NSF Manager will send freeze notification to all registered components and will wait for the quiescence of only those components that have set _freeze = true_.
-Upon receiving the freeze notification, the component will complete processing the current request queue and stop generating new intents.
-Stopping new intents from being generated means that boundary components should stop processing requests from external components (external events) and all components should stop their periodic timers that generate new requests (internal events).
+Upon receiving the freeze notification, the component will complete processing the current request queue and stop generating new self-sourced intents.
+This connotes that boundary components should stop processing requests from external components (external events) and all components should stop triggers that generate new requests (internal events) such as stop periodic timers/threads etc. The goal is to stop generating events that might break quiescence of other switch stack components.
 For example:

 *   UMF will stop listening to new gRPC requests from the controller.